QAInsights/Performance-Engineers-Clubhouse/README.md

 # 🤝 How to join?

-Before each meeting, the link will be posted here:
+Before each meeting, the link will be posted here.

 # 📲 Meetings